Puzzle Massive

 - Database is SQLite for persistent storage.

 - redict for active data.
+New features from Redis or ValKey are not needed.

 - NGINX as the web proxy server.